Leading Industry Associations Express Concern with India’s ICT Import License Requirement

 The National Foreign Trade Council (NFTC) is the premier business association advancing trade and tax policies that support access to the global marketplace.
 Founded in 1914, NFTC promotes an open, rules-based global economy on behalf of a diverse membership of U.S.-based businesses.

-WASHINGTON DC. – National Foreign Trade Council (NFTC) Vice President for International Tax Policy Anne Gordon today issued the following statement:
+WASHINGTON DC – National Foreign Trade Council (NFTC) Vice President for International Tax Policy Anne Gordon today issued a statement following the publication of Canada’s proposed Digital Services Tax (DST):

 ###